 - 40 percent of German online respondents would not share personal data in exchange for benefits or bonuses.
 Only 12 percent would be willing to do so.

 - Especially older respondents in Germany are reluctant to share their personal data.
-44 per cent aged 50 to 59 and more than half of those aged 60 and above say they would not reveal this information.
+44 percent of the 50 to 59 year olds and more than half of respondents aged 60 and above said they would not want to reveal this information.

 - In contrast, for young German online users the disagreement is lower.
-Merely 28 per cent of respondents aged 15 to 19 years and 32 per cent of respondents aged 20 to 29 would not reveal personal data in exchange for reduced prices or other advantages.
+Only 28 percent of the 15 to 19 year olds and 32 per cent of the 20 to 29 year olds said they would not reveal personal data in exchange for reduced prices or other advantages.

-- Regarding the international comparison, Chinese online users are most likely to disclose personal data in return for cost advantages.
-Only 8 percent would refuse to do so.
+- On an international level, Chinese online users are most likely to disclose personal data in return for cost advantages.
+Only eight percent would refuse to do so.